 There's nothing wrong with asking for a discount, even if the listing doesn't show the 'make offer' logo.
 Haggling works best on buy-it-now listings, or auctions with a high start price and no bids.

 To contact the seller, click 'ask a question'.
 If you're polite and charming, you'll get further.
 Blunt requests such as "will u take 50p" are usually a mistake.
 They annoy the seller, and a discount is at their discretion.

 Once you've clinched the deal, keep the transaction within eBay – just ask the seller to add (or change) a buy-it-now price.
 For 20 tips on haggling beyond the web, see the High Street Haggling guide.

 Do a search, then sort items by 'Lowest price + P&P'.
 Of course, auction listings' prices could still rise, but on buy-it-now items this instantly shows the cheapest.

 Always double-check postage charges before bidding.
 Some sellers try to supplement their income by charging higher rates, though eBay is cracking down on this by specifying a maximum postage amount for many categories.

 Sneaky tricks to exploit sellers' slip-ups

 Some sellers make basic mistakes, leaving goods going for bargain money (read the eBay Selling Tricks guide to avoid these blunders).

-As well as spelling howlers, another beginner's error is leaving out key details (brand, shoe size, wardrobe dimensions) or getting them wrong (saying a console's an Xbox when the photo shows a PS2, for example).
+As well as spelling howlers, another rookie error is leaving out key details (brand, shoe size, dimensions) or getting them wrong (saying a console's an Xbox when the photo shows a PS2, for example).
 At this point, many buyers give up as it's too much hassle.

 Spotted a Fabergé egg listed as a "nice metal egg decorated with enamel"?
 It's worth knowing eBay only lets sellers do major edits to their listings before the first bid is received.

 Once bidding starts, they can only add small updates.
 So if the start price is low, say 99p, bid before the seller cottons on.
 Then it will be too late to properly fix it.